This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 Unfortunately, cloth diapers are hard to find in stores.
 Target carries some online, Walmart started carrying an Elemental Joy cloth diaper kit made by Cotton Babies, and stores like Buy Buy Baby carry a few styles, too.

-However, there is a whole world of cloth diapers outside of what these big box stores carry, and online is the easiest place to find them.
+However, there is a whole world of cloth diapers outside of what these big box stores carry.
+Online is the easiest place to find them.
 Some metropolitan areas have baby stores that may carry a few different varieties, too.

 In general, my favorite website to purchase cloth diapers from is Nicki’s Diapers.
 They carry a wide variety of brands, have great prices, and offer 10% off first orders.
 Their customer service is also excellent.
 It’s a great one-stop-shop.